5 Clever Ways to Display Merchandise in a Gift Shop

 Putting your customer at the forefront of each decision is the first crucial step you can take.
 Put yourself in their shoes, and take a walk around your store.

 At Christmas especially, shoppers want the fairytale, they want to be fully immersed in the Christmas spirit.
-When shopping for gifts, many don’t know what they’re looking for and can often wander in the hope of being inspired.
 Having a top seasonal gift cleverly placed on a riser, block or plinth can be just the ticket to enable a potential purchase to stand out amongst a sea of other products.
 Customers need it to be easy, not overwhelming.

 2. Create a focal point to draw in interest.

-One of the most successful ways to create a focal point is to use riser pads or display cubes to create varying levels of dimensions.
 Ensure the product you want to be the focal point is in the centre or closest to the front.
-Remember to utilise lights, combined with risers they make a stunning visual effect that draws attention.
-Create a glowing effort by lighting a product from below, or opt for a spotlight effect, where the light shines directly from an above beam.
+Create a glowing effect by lighting a product from below, or opt for a spotlight effect, where the light shines directly from an above beam.

 3. Tell a story to hold attention

 While it’s common practice to change your displays based on seasonality or holidays, a simple Christmas scene won’t quite make the impact you’re after.
-Simply displaying an array of Christmas themed gifts isn’t going to inspire, or provide much Christmas spirit.
-Look at John Lewis, every year we wait on tenterhooks for their Christmas advert, each offering an engaging, and often heartwarming story that not only gives us that Christmas feeling, but provides us with something to relate to.
+Look at John Lewis, every year we wait for their Christmas advert, each offering an engaging and heartwarming story that connects emotionally.
 That’s what you want to be trying to capture with your display merchandise.

 Your display must speak to your customer’s imagination: